UK City of Culture 2021: The 8 Best Free Exhibitions To Visit

 Click here to find out more about this fab exhibition and get ready to learn more about the city you’re studying in!

 This challenging new exhibition was a project which began in 2018, led by researchers from Coventry University, the University of Manchester, and the Queen’s Foundation.

 It features photographs from Life on the Breadline’s grassroots case studies in Birmingham, London and Manchester which challenges the way we think about poverty in the UK.

-The free, poignant exhibition runs from the 3rd-28th July, and we’d definitely recommend you give this one a visit.
+The free, poignant exhibition runs from the 3rd-28th July, and we’d recommend you give this one a visit.